Quickstart

 Where to next

-- Architecture — what each layer does, and how the Go sidecar fits in.
+- Architecture — what each layer does, and how the in-app control plane drives Docker.

 - Regions — switching scope without rebuilding everything.